What Happens to Your Mortgage if Your Home Insurance Is Canceled?

 MONEYGEEK EXPERT TIP

 View lender-placed insurance as a temporary solution.
 This type of insurance is often more limited in coverage compared to a policy you might select on your own.
-Although it ensures that there is some insurance in place, it may not cover all the risks that a standard policy would.
+Although it ensures that some insurance is in place, it may not cover all the risks that a standard policy would.

-Lender-placed insurance usually costs more than standard homeowners insurance policies, mainly because insurers see a greater risk when there's been a lapse in coverage.
-Additionally, because these policies are selected and purchased by the lender, not the homeowner, they tend to lack the competitive pricing seen in policies actively shopped for by individuals.
-The exact price of lender-placed insurance can differ, depending on things like the value of the home, where it's located and how much coverage the lender thinks is needed.
+Lender-placed insurance usually costs more than standard homeowners insurance policies, mainly because insurers see greater risk when there's been a lapse in coverage.
+Additionally, because these policies are selected and purchased by the lender, not the homeowner, they lack the competitive pricing of policies that individuals actively shop for.
+The exact price of force-placed insurance varies, depending on factors like the home's value, location and the coverage amount the lender requires.

 Who Pays for Lender-Placed Insurance?

-The cost of the lender-placed insurance is ultimately borne by the homeowner.
-This additional expense is usually added to the monthly mortgage payment, which means that if your lender has to purchase a force-placed insurance policy, you can expect an increase in your regular mortgage payments.
+The homeowner ultimately bears the cost of the lender-placed insurance.
+This additional expense is usually added to the monthly mortgage payment, which means if your lender purchases a force-placed insurance policy, you can expect an increase in your regular mortgage payments.

-A home insurance policy can be canceled for several reasons: lack of payment, misrepresentation of your property and more.
-By understanding the potential reasons for home insurance policy cancellation, you can avoid lapses in coverage that could leave you financially vulnerable in case of damage or loss.
-It also enables you to maintain a good insurance history, which is essential for securing favorable terms and rates in future policies.
+A home insurance policy can be canceled for several reasons, such as nonpayment and misrepresentation of your property.
+Understanding the potential reasons for home insurance policy cancellation helps you avoid lapses in coverage that could leave you financially vulnerable if damage or loss occurs.
+It also helps you maintain a good insurance history, which is essential for securing favorable terms and rates on future policies.

 loanCon icon

-Failure to pay your insurance premiums on time can result in policy cancellation.
-It's crucial to keep up with your payments to maintain coverage.
+Missing premium payments can lead to policy cancellation.
+Keep up with your payments to maintain coverage.

 earthquake icon